hans-thomas/lilac/README.md

 It's a recommender system using pairwise association rules (PAR) based-on this [paper](https://www.sciencedirect.com/science/article/pii/S095741741830441X?via%3Dihub).
-There is an enhanced PAR (EPAR) algorithm which reduces the producing recommendation time.
+There is an enhanced PAR (EPAR) algorithm which reduces the producing recommendation time. this recommender system is able to create train model and generate recommends for one or more than one model.

 ## Installation